ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ##### Narrative

 Orange and Grapefruit are university students in computer science.
 They attend multiple classes together, and are acquainted but do not regularly socialize or live in the same dormitory.
-Both use tracking accessories to avoid losing items, as do many students at the university.
+Both use tracking Accessories to avoid losing items, as do many students at the university.
 Grapefruit has become increasingly obsessed with Orange, though Orange does not realize it.
-Grapefruit places tracking accessories in Orange's backpack and car.
+Grapefruit places tracking Accessories in Orange's backpack and car.
 Orange found the one in their backpack after receiving a notification, but was not suspicious when Grapefruit said that they had dropped it.
-Orange has not used their car in a week and is unaware of the well-hidden tracking accessory there.
-Grapefruit has created a new account to associate with their backup phone and plans to associate multiple tracking accessories with it, in order to place them on other possessions of Orange's.
+Orange has not used their car in a week and is unaware of the well-hidden tracking Accessory there.
+Grapefruit has created a new account to associate with their backup phone and plans to associate multiple tracking Accessories with it, in order to place them on other possessions of Orange's.

 ##### Analysis

 In this scenario involving two technical students, the Attacker, like over 40% of stalkers [(SPARC - Stalking Infographic, 2022)](https://www.stalkingawareness.org/wp-content/uploads/2022/04/General-Stalking-Infographic.pdf), is an acquaintance.
-Both Attacker and Victim are familiar with and use tracking accessories.
-The Attacker is using multiple accessories with a plan to incorporate more into their strategy.
+Both Attacker and Victim are familiar with and use tracking Accessories.
+The Attacker is using multiple Accessories with a plan to incorporate more into their strategy.

 | Attacker Profile | Grapefruit |
 | ------------- |------------|